SpatiumPortae/portal/README.md

   - Either the `sender` and `receiver` are behind the same NAT, in which case the file transfer will be directly between the `sender` and `receiver`.
 In this case, the connection to the `rendezvous-server` will be closed
   - If they are not behind the same `NAT`, the transfer will fallback to go through the `rendezvous-server` which will continue to relay encrypted messages until the file transfer is completed

+## Motivation, team

+This was initially a project made for the course IK2218 Protocols and Principles of the Internet.
+We often used similar tools in our day-to-day and wanted to make our own!

+Project members:

+- Zino Kader
+- Arvid Gotthard
+- Anton Sederlin

 ## Software used